 - Pale skin

 Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and ribavirin.
-If you are taking zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.(HCV) who were taking HIV medicines and with or without
+If you are using zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.(HCV) who were taking HIV medicines and with or without

 What is zidovudine?

-Zidovudine is a prescription medicine approved by the U.S.(FDA) for the following uses:
+Zidovudine (brand name: Retrovir) is a prescription medicine approved by the U.S.(FDA) for the following uses:

 - To prevent mother-to-child ( ) of HIV.
 When used to prevent mother-to-child transmission, zidovudine is given to women with HIV during pregnancy and childbirth and to their infants after birth.

 HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.